porridgewithraisins/x11c/README.md

 The format is
 `./putcp target1 fd1 target2 fd2`.
 You can use `-` in place of any fd to specify stdin.
 Any file/stream can be given as a data source.

-All the files/streams provided will be read to completion and stored in memory _at the time the corresponding target is requested_.
-Hence, if the target specified for a file/stream is _never_ requested, it will _never_ be read.
+Each file/stream provided will be read to completion and stored in memory _at the time the corresponding target is requested_.
+Hence, if the target specified is _never_ requested, it will _never_ be read.
 Once read, the data will be kept in memory to serve future requests.

 ### You should use `& disown` in your shell if you're using `putcp` as part of a script

 In X11, clipboard is implemented as message passing between the window data is being copied from (this program) and wherever you're pasting it.
-So, this app will run in the background when you use `./putcp` (Until some other app becomes the copied-from window, at which point this program quits).
+So, `./putcp` will run in the background until some other window gets copied from (xclip uses `fork()`).

 ### There is no default target, or default source, or default anything